To see patients' reviews

 Symptoms

-Some symptoms of facial and head pains may be similar, which prompts some people to include such pains under a general diagnosis, which is a headache.
-The common treatment and solution thereof are to administer analgesic drugs, which may solve the problem relatively for a specific time, but it does not solve the main cause of the problem because analgesics are not the solution therefore and the diagnosis was not accurate from the beginning.
-Facial and head pains are due to different causes, all of which cannot be included under the diagnosis of headache.
-The types of headaches also are different, and each one thereof is due to specific causes and symptoms, even such types are similar in some treatment methods, we address simply in this article what can be treated with minimal intervention.
+Some symptoms of facial and head pains may be similar, which prompts some people to include such pains under a general diagnosis, which is a Headache or Occipital Headache.
+The common Headache Treatment and solution thereof are to administer analgesic drugs, which may solve the problem relatively for a specific time, but it does not solve the main cause of the problem because analgesics are not the solution therefore and the diagnosis was not accurate from the beginning.
+Facial and head pains are due to different causes, all of which cannot be included under the diagnosis of Headache, Tension Headache, or Cervical Spondylosis Headache.
+The types of headaches also are different, including Cluster Headache and Occipital Neuralgia, and each one thereof is due to specific causes and symptoms, even such types are similar in some treatment methods, including Radiofrequency Treatment for Headache and Botox Injections for Headache, we address simply in this article what can be treated with minimal intervention and Non-Surgical Treatment for Trigeminal Neuralgia.

 Trigeminal Neuralgia: